Introduction to graph theory and basic algorithms

-Let's now consider the vertex $v$ of a dual graph $D(G)$.
+Now let's consider a vertex $v$ of the dual graph $D(G)$.
 This vertex corresponds to some face $F_v$ of the graph $G$.
-The boundary of the face $F_v$ is simple cycle.
+The boundary of the face $F_v$ is a simple cycle (since there are no loops in $G$).
 Let's denote this cycle by $u_1 u_2 ... u_k$.
 For each vertex $u_i$ of the graph $G$ there exists a matching face $F_i$ of the dual graph such that these faces adjacent sequentially to each other due to the matching property of edges of $D(G)$ and $G$ (each edge $(u_i, u_{i+1})$ corresponded to edge $F_i\bigcap F_{i+1}$).
-Since all faces $F_i$ have sequentially intersections in $int(F_v)$ and there are no another edges which belong to $int(F_v)$, therefore $\bigcap_{i = 1}^k F_i = v$ (see figure~\ref{fig:dualmatch2}).
+Since all faces $F_i$ have sequentially intersections in $int(F_v)$ and there are no another edges which belong to $int(F_v)$, the intersection $\bigcap_{i = 1}^k F_i = v$ (see figure~\ref{fig:dualmatch2}).

 Therefore, any multi-angle of the graph $G$ (the set of faces which contain correspondent vertex) matches bijectively with a face of the graph $D(G)$ and vice versa.
-Thus, for every vertex $D(D(v)) = v$ and for every edge $e$ adjacent to this vertex $D(D(e)) = e$.
-This can be continued for a whole graph and thus, $D(D(G)) = G$. \end{proof}
+Thus, for every vertex $D\bigl(D(v)\bigr) = v$ and for every edge $e$ adjacent to this vertex $D\bigl(D(e)\bigr) = e$.
+This can be continued for a whole graph and thus, $D\bigl(D(G)\bigr) = G$. \end{proof}